landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 #### Patching ntdll for One Stupid List

-In the above section I mentioned that Windows keeps a cache of TLS directories for each loaded module, and I think this is a critical reason why the reflective PE loaders  I sampled didn't bother with TLS data.
+In the above section I mentioned that Windows keeps a cache of TLS directories for each loaded module, and I think this is a critical reason why the reflective PE loaders I sampled didn't bother with TLS data ((only one loader sampled seemed to support TLS data)[https://github.com/DarthTon/Blackbone/blob/5ede6ce50cd8ad34178bfa6cae05768ff6b3859b/src/BlackBone/ManualMap/Native/NtLoader.cpp#L153]).
 I really only discovered this by painfully debugging and figuring out the application only crashed when spawning new threads, that the crashes were relating to data in TLS, and figuring that something must be wrong with the TLS data.

 It finally clicked when I noticed that the `ThreadLocalStoragePointer` for the crashing thread's TEB didn't match the spawning thread's...